 |Location:||Montgomery County Circuit Court

-Maryland Code 2-201 delineates the general duties of the Clerk of a Maryland court as follows:
+MARYLAND COURTS AND JUDICIAL PROCEEDINGS Code Ann. § 2-201 delineates the general duties of the Clerk of a Maryland court as follows:

 - Have custody of the books, records, and papers of the office.